Deep-MI/FastSurfer/README.md

                     The total memory is considered for this decision.
                     If this fails, or you actively overwrote the check with setting "--run_viewagg_on cpu", view agg is run on the cpu.
                     Equivalently, if you define "--run_viewagg_on gpu", view agg will be run on the gpu (no memory check will be done).
-* --no_cuda: Flag to disable CUDA usage in FastSurferCNN (no GPU usage, inference on CPU)
+* --device <str>: Device to run segmentation ("cpu","cuda"), default cuda which is Nvidia GPU
 * --batch: Batch size for inference.
-Default: 16.
+Default: 8.
 Lower this to reduce memory requirement
 * --order: Order of interpolation for mri_convert T1 before segmentation (0=nearest, 1=linear(default), 2=quadratic, 3=cubic)

 ### Surface pipeline arguments (optional)